 City directories may include address, wife’s name, widowed or not, and occupation.
 This can also act as a substitute for the 1890 census which was destroyed in a fire.

 OBITUARIES & NEWSPAPER ARTICLES

-The 1900 through 1940 census records will tell you if & when your ancestor was naturalized.
-Naturalization records including the Declaration of Intent and/or Petition will often reveal the ship & date of arrival in the U.S. as well as the home town in the old country.
+The 1900 through 1940 census records will tell you if and when your ancestor was naturalized.
+Naturalization records including the Declaration of Intent and/or Petition will often reveal the ship and date of arrival in the U.S. as well as the home town in the old country.

 SHIP PASSENGER RECORDS

-20th century records can provide place of birth & nearest relative in old country
+20th century records can provide place of birth and nearest relative in old country

 WILLS, CHURCH RECORDS, CEMETERY RECORDS, HEADSTONES